Unity-Technologies/com.unity.probuilder/README.md

 Modifying a ProBuilder mesh is a bit different from a Unity mesh.
 Instead of working with the `MeshFilter.sharedMesh` you'll instead be operating on the ProBuilder representation of the mesh: `pb_Oject`.

 The basics are the same however.
-Set vertex positions, modify triangles (faces in ProBuilder), rebuild the mesh.
+Set vertex positions, modify triangles (faces in ProBuilder), then rebuild the mesh.
 Say for example you'd like to move the vertices up on that quad from the previous example:

 	// Move vertex positions up
 	for(int i = 0; i < quad.vertexCount; i++)
 		quad.vertices[i] += Vector3.one;

-	// Assign positions and triangles to the `MeshRenderer.sharedMesh` quad.ToMesh();
+	// Assign positions and triangles to the `MeshFilter.sharedMesh` quad.ToMesh();

 	// Recalculate UVs, Normals, Tangents, Collisions
 	quad.Refresh();

+Note that you should not ever directly modify the `MeshFilter.sharedMesh`.
+ProBuilder controls updating the UMesh via the `pb_Object::ToMesh` and `pb_Object::Refresh` functions.